You got questions? Well we have answers. See if you can’t find what you’re after below.

 HOW MUCH DOES IT COST TO PARTICIPATE IN THE PROGRAMME?

 We understand that not everyone can afford the full tuition, so we offer two different fees.
-Full tuition costs £3500, but we also offer a scholarship at a reduced rate of £1000 for those who make a strong case for support in their application.
+Full tuition costs £3500, but we also offer a scholarships and bursaries at a reduced rate of £1000 for those who make a strong case for support in their application.

 Sponsored or not, students are chosen through a competitive application process.
-Please do not apply for a scholarship place if you are not in need.
+Please do not apply for a scholarship or bursary place if you are not in need.

-On your application there will be an option within the ‘General Information’ section to select to be considered for a scholarship.
+On your application there will be an option within the ‘General Information’ section to select to be considered for a scholarship or bursary.
 You will need to make a strong case for why you need and deserve the subsidised tuition fee.
 Remember, we pay for this reduction out of our own pocket, so be convincing in your argument for why you deserve our consideration.

 Each case will be judged based on the quality of the application and the context for support.